testdouble/docunit/test/fixtures/1-hello-world.md

-# why hell i am a doc
+# why hello i am a doc

 I am `inline` and I do not count.